“1. Families and the Church in God’s Plan,” Handbook 2: Administering the Church (2019)

 “Wherefore, ye must press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men.
 Wherefore, if ye shall press forward, feasting upon the word of Christ, and endure to the end, behold, thus saith the Father: Ye shall have eternal life” (2 Nephi 31:19–20).

 Each of us is accountable before God to learn and keep His commandments and to live the gospel.
 We will be judged according to our actions, the desires of our hearts, and the kind of people we have become.
 As we become true followers of Jesus Christ, we experience a mighty change of heart and “have no more disposition to do evil” (Mosiah 5:2; see also Alma 5:12–15; Moroni 10:32–33).
 As we live the gospel of Jesus Christ, we grow line upon line, becoming more like the Savior in loving and serving others.

-Priesthood and auxiliary leaders and teachers strive to help others become true followers of Jesus Christ (see Mosiah 18:18–30).
+Leaders and teachers strive to help others become true followers of Jesus Christ (see Mosiah 18:18–30).
 To assist individuals and families in this effort, they:

 Teach and testify of the pure doctrines of the gospel of Jesus Christ.

 Strengthen individuals and families in their efforts to keep their sacred covenants.

 Provide counsel, support, and opportunities for service.

 In addition, certain priesthood leaders have the authority to oversee the performance of the saving priesthood ordinances.